TheThingsIndustries/lorawan-join-server-deploy/helm-chart/README.md

   aws_secret_access_key: "" # AWS secret access key (base64)
 ```

 > The AWS credentials are used to assume The Things Join Server IAM role.
+Make sure that you configured additional IAM principals via `assume_role_principals` of the Terraform module.
+See [AWS](../aws) for more information.

 Deploy: